 1967 – Under the leadership of Rev. Larry Harper, son-in-law of the founder, KHAC-AM went on the air with 1,000 watts of power.

-1976 – Dr. David Clark, son of the founder, returned to the field from pastoring in California and became the General Director/President.
+1976 – Dr. David Clark, son of the founder, returned to the field, after being a pastor in California, to became the General Director/President.
 He continued to lead the mission until his death in 1985.

 1979 – Hilltop Christian Preschool opened its doors.